Submit two text strings to see how they match with different Fuzzy Matching algorithms. No registration. No logging.

 There are many different algorithms that can be used for fuzzy matching, and the best one to use will depend on the specific situation and the type of data being matched.
 Some commonly used algorithms for fuzzy matching include the Levenshtein distance algorithm, the Jaro-Winkler distance algorithm, and the Damerau-Levenshtein distance algorithm.
 The Levenshtein distance algorithm calculates the minimum number of single-character edits (such as insertions, deletions, or substitutions) that are needed to transform one string into another, and is often used for spelling correction.
 The Jaro-Winkler distance algorithm is similar to the Levenshtein distance algorithm, but also takes into account the number of transpositions (i.e., when two characters are swapped) that are needed to transform one string into another.
 The Damerau-Levenshtein distance algorithm is an extension of the Levenshtein distance algorithm that also allows for the insertion, deletion, substitution, and transposition of characters, and is often used for more complex fuzzy matching tasks.

 We provide the following Fuzzy Matching algorithms for the deuplication and linking of data in Tilores (docs):

-Hamming (Hamming distance - not in tool above)
+Hamming distance - not in our online tools

 When you need to do fuzzy matching on high-volume data in real-time, you need a built-for-purpose technology: enter Tilores.